-During the period under review AA Contracting, Riddick, Downer (Dorset Road), Bailey, Bishop, Downer (Veale Road), Downer (South Road), Dennis Wheeler Earthmoving, Gas and Plumbing, Rocky Bay and Taranaki Trucking demonstrated a high level of environmental and a high administrative performance with their resource consents.
-Due to the lapsing of the piping consent at the Taranaki Trucking site, it is noted that no filling can now occur under the cleanfill consent until the required piping has been reconsented and installed.
+During the period under review AA Contracting, Riddick, Downer (Dorset Road), Bailey, Downer (Veale Road), Downer (South Road), Dennis Wheeler Earthmoving, Gas and Plumbing, Graham Harris, Rocky Bay and Taranaki Trucking all demonstrated a high level of environmental and a high administrative performance with their resource consents.
+During the renewal of Bishop's culvert consent, it was requested that only the existing length of piping be provided for.
+Therefore it is noted that the full permitted extent of the cleanfilling area cannot be utilised until a further piping consent has been obtained.
+Due to the lapsing of the piping consent at the Taranaki Trucking site, it is noted that very little filling can now occur under the cleanfill consent until the additional required piping has been consented and installed.